puppetlabs/bolt/documentation/experimental_features.md

 A Bolt project's configuration file `bolt-project.yaml` also has a new `policies` setting which lists the configuration policies available to a project.
-When not configured, the policies feature for a given project is disabled.
+When not configured, no policies will be available to Bolt to be applied. disabled.

 ## `run_container` plan step